jakemerten/hugo-coder/exampleSite/content/about.md

 title = "About Jake"

 +++
 An environmental scientist using the virtual world to solve problems in the physical one.
-I primarily use Python/SQL; visualize in D3.js/Tableau.
+I primarily use Python/SQL; visualize in PowerBI/D3.js.

 ## Interests

 I enjoy a plethora of outdoor activities including trail running, backpacking, mountaineering, kayaking, climbing, and mountain biking.
-I am happiest off the concrete.
+I like to read and play strategy video games.

 ## Current Focus

-I am in the process of delving deeper into data analytics.
-This involves a measured focus on back-end development using Python, SaaS, and SQL while visualizing in Tableau.
-My current code editor is Visual Studio.
-I am hoping to parlay my programming knowledge into ArcGIS to create dynamic maps that display a wide breadth of information at a glance.
+I am in the process of delving deeper into back-end development using Python.
+I am hoping to parlay my previous programming knowledge to create easy to use products that serve as a valuable endpoint for analyzing large data sets.

 ## In 5 years...

-I hope to become an environmental data analyst and cross interagency boundaries to inform scientists and the public alike of impending and current environmental issues.
+I want to be a backend developer helping to create useful tools and further user efficiency.
 I believe that data is the future and embracing it will pave the path through many problems.

 ### Publications & Media